 - Lost wages (including possible future lost salaries) or loss of profession.

-Both parties/sides will contact experts to conduct investigations, and their reports may disagree.
+Both parties will contact experts to conduct investigations, and their reports may disagree.
 When that happens, the case could go to trial, where the judge or a jury will decide who is at fault and how much the injured party (demandant) will receive.
-When guilt is not disputed, an agreement/settlement is usually reached.
+When guilt is not disputed, a settlement is usually reached.
 In that situation, the argument is less about who is responsible and more about the amount of money that will be paid to cover the costs of the injuries.
 Negotiations can take a substantial amount of time for resolve.

 Here are some examples of bodily burn injury cases and the parties who were allegedly at fault:

 - A mother sued the owners of the building when her baby died in a fire.
-She felt that the building did not provide fire extinguishers as required by regulations and did not provide an adequate way for residents who leave in upper floors to scape from a fire.
-The owners paid her an agreement/settlement for her son’s “wrongful death”.
+She felt that the building did not provide fire extinguishers as required by regulations and did not provide an adequate way for residents who leave in upper floors to escape from a fire.
+The owners paid her a settlement for her son’s “wrongful death”.

-- An hotel customer got burned in the shower because the water system in the building was getting excessively hot.
+- A hotel customer got burned in the shower because the water system in the building was getting excessively hot.
 The hotel, of course, paid the customer’s injuries.